fxru/blam-metadata/BLAMBundleRepository.md

 ## BLAM-Bundle-Repository

 **Description:** The Basic Language Archive Metadata Bundle profile aims to provide a basic metadata profile for language repositories.
 The profiles cover fundamental domain specific, but project independent, descriptive metadata as well as basic administrative and structural metadata.
-BLAM Bundle focusses on discoverability and human-readable display.
+BLAM Bundle focusses on discoverability and human-readable display without a proliferation of data fields and work for the data producer.

 * [BundleGeneralInfo](#bundlegeneralinfo)
 * [BundlePublicationInfo](#bundlepublicationinfo)